lemikhovalex/movies/README.md

 - Endpoints for reading data fast, from Elastic search

 ## To start up
-### Requirements
-For local development and typing support it's reccomended to install all packages for all images as follows:

-`pip install -r *requirements*.txt`

 ### Docker
 Prefered way with docker compose